physics-sec/Linear-Cryptanalysis/README.md

 This repository presents a linear cryptanalysis library that tries to break SPN ciphers in a fully automatic way.

-Right now it only supports SPNs with just one type of sbox, but extending it to support multiple types of sbox should be easy.
+Right now it only supports SPNs with just one type of sbox, but extending it to support multiple types of sbox should be relatively easy.

 ## How does it work?